Skip to Content

 Fritto Misto prepared and served during the Feast of Seven Fishes event at De Gustibus Cooking School.

 A serving of each course was presented with the respective demonstration and paired with wines curated from the portfolio of Kobrand Fine Wine and Spirits.
 A Holiday Spritz using Rockey's Botanical Liqueur was offered upon entry.
 The evening was presided over by Mr. Rizzo who spoke and joked throughout with Chef, prompting insights while also facilitating questions from the guests.
 It was nothing short of a masterclass in culinary education, entertainment and community.
-All left with a complete recipe packet, information on the wines and the enthusiasm of those exiting a, inspired theater production.
+All left with a complete recipe packet, information on the wines and the enthusiasm of those exiting an uplifting theater production.

 According to Mr. Rizzo, “The best nights at De Gustibus are when there’s a lot of interaction with the chef, when the chef comes in here and understands there is a room full of people eager to hear from them, to learn from them, to understand their lifestyle and their love of food.”